snoplus/data-flow-documentation/issues_solutions/instruction.md

 3. Make sure transfers on buffer1 are working - this can quickly be verified by looking at Grafana and ensuring all 3 sites show high transfer efficiency; however, you should also check the screens running on buffer1 as well just to ensure there are no errors popping up.
 If the raw data can't get out of SNOLAB, it can't be used to fulfill the prerequisites for processing (and likewise, run-by-run production also won't have the runs appropriate to simulate off of).

-If all of this fails, consult Jamie Rajewski (jrajewsk@ualberta.ca) or Richella Li (jl26@ualberta.ca).
+If all of this fails, consult Jamie Rajewski (jrajewsk@ualberta.ca) or Purvi S. (purvi@ualberta.ca).

 ---